filecoin-saturn/L1-dashboard/README.md

 This will start a development server for the frontend.
 Follow the Saturn L2 docs to setup the backend.

+## Tips

+* Use the special "all" FIL wallet address to view metrics for all of Saturn.

 ## Releasing

 Creates a new Github Release and updates the [dashboard.strn.network](https://dashboard.strn.network) website.